skippyr/libtmk/README.md

 ## ❡ About

 A simple C99 terminal manipulation library for C/C++ with features to manipulate terminal properties, styles and key readings targetting UTF-8 encoding.
-It is available on Windows, Linux and MacOS.
+It is available for Windows, Linux and MacOS.

 Designed to be an alternative to curses-like libraries, it offers a solid base for creating general purpose terminal based softwares, while leaving room to full-feature libraries to be built upon for more specific use cases.